Static IP Configuration with Netplan on Ubuntu

 1. Disable cloud-init network configuration

-By default, cloud-init will overwrite /etc/netplan/50-cloud-init.yaml on each boot.
-Create a file to disable its network handling:
+By default, cloud-init will overwrite /etc/netplan/01-netcfg.yaml on each boot.

 sudo tee /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg <<EOF